I'm watching, I shouldn't do this during the show.

 Absolutely.

-Absolutely, and and uh a big load of dope, and the guy was connected to it.
+And a big load of dope, and the guy was connected to it.

 I've got an obligation to tell this to the court.

-The interesting thing is that Johnny Sutton and the agency basically classify the information, that is the documents, that would tend to help Compion and Ramos, in fact, not only tend to help them, help them enormously.
+The interesting thing is that Johnny Sutton and the agency basically classify the information, that is the documents, that would tend to help Compeon and Ramos, in fact, not only tend to help them, help them enormously.

-I don't see any jury uh making a conviction if that information had been followed, had been placed before the jury or placed before the judge.
+I don't see any jury making a conviction if that information had been followed, had been placed before the jury or placed before the judge.

-So Duncan Hunter couldn't tell me what he saw in those documents because they were labeled secret, classified secret by the homeland security folks by the U.S. attorney, documents that would have made his star witness a liar and a violator of the immunity, the conditions of immunity obviously being you can't run drugs into the United States anymore.
+So Duncan Hunter couldn't tell me what he saw in those documents because they were labeled secret, classified secret by the Homeland Security folks, by the U.S. attorney, documents that would have made his star witness a liar and a violator of the immunity, the conditions of immunity obviously being you can't run drugs into the United States anymore.

 He did it anyway.

-He was allowed to suppress the information and to convict these border patrol agents, and it is an absolute travesty.
+He was allowed to suppress the information and to convict these Border Patrol agents, and it is an absolute travesty.

-I mean, they this was classic situation.
+I mean, this is a classic situation.

 The guy turns around and extends his arm back toward you.